cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 * **Data model id**: This is the id of the enterprise model.
 Olav finds this ID by login into CDF.
 * **Reference data model id** This can be ignored for now.
-This is used when you want to update a solution model to also download the enterprise model the solution model is built on.
+This is used when you want to update a solution model to also download the enterprise model that the solution model is built on.
 * **Report formatter**: This is used in the validation of the model.
 The enterprise model should be valid, so this is likely not needed.
 * **Role**: This is which format Olav wants to download the model.
 He selects `information_architect`.
 This is